-Every year volunteers endeavour to open up the castle to the public between March and October on the third Sunday of each month, plus Bank Holidays and on Bristol Doors Open weekend and The Goram Fair.
-Come up and visit us between 2.00pm and 4.30pm, entry is free but donations are welcomed.
+Every year volunteers endeavour to open up the castle to the public between March and October on selected Sunday's each month, plus bank holidays as well other special events and booked occassions.

-Sunday 18th October
+Sunday 18th September

-We are always looking for more volunteers to help open the castle for just a few hours on a Weekend or Bank Holiday afternoon.
-Without your help, we will struggle to open this fine gothic folly to the public.
+We are always looking for more volunteers to help open the castle for just a few hours on a weekend or a bank holiday afternoon.

 The Friends of Blaise were formed in 1981 to restore the castle to its former glory after it had once again fallen into disrepair.
 It was also subject to vandalsim and arson to the point of being condemned and partially demolished.

 What can i see?

-From the top of the castle you could use to see as far as Chepstow, The Cotswolds, The Mendips, Dundry, Kings Weston Down and Portbury, although in recent years the view has become more obstructed by trees.
+From the top of the castle you could use to see as far as Chepstow, the Cotswolds, the Mendips, Kings Weston down and Portbury, although in recent years the view has become more obstructed by trees.

-Blaise Hill has always been an important site and has been occupied since the Iron Age in one form or another.
+Blaise hill has always been an important site and has been occupied since the iron age in one form or another.

-Blaise Castle was commissioned by Thomas Farr a wealthy Bristol merchant as a summerhouse and was built in 1766 by Robert Mylne on the site of the former Blaise Chapel at a cost of £3,000.
+Blaise castle was commissioned by Thomas Farr a wealthy Bristol merchant as a summerhouse and was built in 1766 by Robert Mylne on the site of the former Blaise chapel at a cost of £3,000.

 The castle was built on the highest part of the estate at a height of 250 feet above sea level.
-It was built with Carboniferous Limestone, Dolomite Conglomerate, Lias Limestone and Pennant Sandstone, which was mainly taken from the hill itself and the sourounding area.
-Bath Stone was also used for ornamental purposes, and was probably shipped along the River Avon from Bath to Sea Mills, where it was hauled up to the site.
+It was built with carboniferous limestone, dolomite conglomerate, Lias Limestone and pennant sandstone which was mainly taken from the hill itself and the sourounding area.
+Bath Stone was also used for ornamental purposes and was probably shipped along the River Avon from Bath to Sea Mills where it was hauled up to the site.

 Originally the castle had two floors which were furnished and there was access to the roof via a staircase.
-One of the turrets contained a wooden staircase to reach the very top of the castle, to provide an even better view.
+One of the turrets contained a wooden staircase to reach the very top of the castle to provide an even better view.

-The Estate was bought by Bristol City Council in 1926.
-In 1957, the castle underwent a significant restoration and in 1959 the building was Grade II listed.
+The estate was bought by Bristol City Council in 1926, in 1957 the castle underwent a significant restoration and in 1959 the building was Grade II listed.